Hiroshima to Miyajima: A Perfect Getaway to Miyajima Island

 IS IT WORTH GOING TO HIROSHIMA FOR A DAY?

-That said, the purpose of the memorial is to honor those who were lost and make sure the world never engages in nuclear warfare again and it is a very real part of Japanese history.
+That said, the purpose of the memorial is to honor those who were lost and make sure the world never engages in nuclear warfare again and is absolutely worth a visit.

 DAY ONE: HIROSHIMA + MIYAJIMA

 Whether you choose to visit Hiroshima or not, you will arrive in Hiroshima Station.
-If you do want to visit Hiroshima and your bags are heavy with trinkets, sake and dumbells (but really, what is in our bags?), you can lock them up at the station for a small fee.
-Many train stations in Japan will have lockers for short term rental (a couple of hours up to a week) but beware it may be a challenge to find open lockers for large bags.
+If you do want to visit Hiroshima and your bags are heavy with trinkets, sake and other necessities, you can lock them up at the station for a small fee.
+Many train stations in Japan will have lockers for short term rental (from a couple of hours up to a week) but beware it may be a challenge to find open lockers for large bags.

 Most people spend 3-4 hours seeing the main sites in Hiroshima so it can easily be done in an afternoon.
 To see the museum, park and other main attractions (all located fairly close to each other) you can take a 30-minute walk from the train station or take a bus.
 If you walk, there is plenty of signage to direct you to the different sites.